abuiteng/DS-A2/Assignment 2 RESTful API/out/production/Assignment 2 RESTful API/README.md

 By default, this flag is set to `false`, which means the server will run continuously, waiting for user commands.
 For testing purposes, `isTestMode` is set to  `true` in order to allow the test cases to finish running without user input.

-Both `AggregationServerTests` and `ContentServerTest` `GETClientTests` and `IntegrationTest` make use of this feature, and you do not need to adjust anything for this to work.
+Both `ContentServerTest` `GETClientTests` and `IntegrationTest` make use of this feature, and you do not need to adjust anything for this to work.

 However, you must start `AggregationServer` on `port:8080` before running these test cases.